gearpump/gearpump/yarnconf/README.md

   $HADOOP_HOME/etc/hadoop from one of the YARN Cluster machine to  "conf/yarnconf" of gearpump.

-NOTE: The "conf/yarnconf" is only effecive when you run "yarnclient".
-When you run other commands like "gear", "conf/yarnconf" will not be addded into classpath.
+NOTE: The "conf/yarnconf" is only effective when you run "yarnclient".
+When you run other commands like "gear", "conf/yarnconf" will not be added into classpath.